 According to the defendant, California Cartage, 80 percent of its workers are employed by temporary agencies such as SSI Staffing, the company with which California Cartage reportedly subcontracted its staffing.

 The city of Los Angeles points out in its documentation of the Living Wage Ordinance, that low pay has a negative effect on the quality and quantity of services rendered while fostering “high turnover, absenteeism, and lackluster performance.”
 The city further notes that not receiving a living wage makes it difficult for workers to live in Los Angeles.
 As such, the Living Wage Ordinance requires certain firms to pay an hourly wage above minimum wage and provide a minimum number of paid days off per year.
 The ordinance covers not only contractors but also subcontractors.

 Companies found in violation of Los Angeles' Living Wage Ordinance could face a lawsuit filed by employees, who could receive back pay, attorney's fees and damages for willful violations of the ordinance.

 Are You Entitled To A Living Wage?

 Are you or someone you know currently employed in Los Angeles with concerns about Los Angeles' Living Wage Ordinance?
 If so, don't hesitate to contact leading California employment lawyers from Kingsley & Kingsley to take advantage of a free initial consultation.
-To discuss your situation call us toll-free at (818) 239-7030 or clicking here to contact us regarding your case.
+To discuss your situation call us at (818) 990-8300 or clicking here to contact us regarding your case.